 The City approved a Chapter 353 Tax Abatement program for the downtown commercial district as well as a program for the surrounding residential area.
-The program has resulted in over \$700,000 investment in the commercial area and over \$800,000 in the residential district.
+The program has resulted in over \$1.3 million investment in the commercial area and over \$1.4 million in the residential district.

 Binding the efforts of economic development, the City has previously developed and continues to implement a number of economic planning tools as resources allow.
 The Blueprint for Liberty Future Land Use Plan provides the direction for the growth and development of the community.
 The plan identifies the major goals and policies of the City Council relative to City services and infrastructure required to meet the demands of a growing city, while ensuring quality development and maintaining Liberty's special community character.
 The comprehensive plan addresses future land use, major street planning, parks and open space, and storm water management.
 The plan was amended in June 2006 to include the South Liberty Parkway Corridor Study, which was updated in 2016.
 This study has components that will assist the City as it considers future roadway projects, land use proposals, or economic development throughout the corridor.
-Also included is the Public Utilities/Facilities Plan, which identifies the system requirements for sanitary sewer, water distribution and fire protection services.
+Also included are the Public Utilities/Facilities Plan, which identifies the system requirements for sanitary sewer, water distribution and fire protection services and a Street Master Plan which identifies the roadway network for future development activity.
 The City recently finalized the Parks and Recreation Trail System Plan.